Th3Kh3d1v3/Th3Kh3d1v3.github.io/README.md

 # Crypto Discounts

-Contains link to get 20% discount on crypto walllets and exchanges
+Contains link to get discounts on crypto walllets and exchanges